Shibitos/kereq/README.md

 - It has a lot of potential feature/technologies to use
 - It is fun

+## Modules
+- Backend - core of project.
+It handles almost all backend logic (except ones described in Communicator module)
+- Communicator - uses microservice architecture to provide chat, notifications, user presence status and future functionalities based on websocket communication
+- Frontend - visual part of project, which communicates with Backend and Communicator

 ## Tech Stack
+Backend and communicator:
 - Java 11
 - Spring Boot 2.5.5
 - Spring Cloud